 Paul joined UBS Wealth Management in August 2016, and is the Global Chief Economist.
 He is a member of the Global Investment Committee, a UBS Opinion Leader, a sponsor of UBS Speak Up and a UBS Pride Ally.
 Paul is responsible for developing and presenting the UBS economic outlook, marketing the view around the world.
 He started at UBS Investment Bank as an intern in 1992, and was Global Economist.
 He has an MA in Philosophy, Politics and Economics from Oxford University, and an MSc in Financial Economics from the University of London.
 He is an Honorary Fellow of St Anne's College Oxford, appears regularly in print and broadcast media, and is the author of several books (all available from Amazon.com).

-Paul Donovan recently
+Paul Donovan daily

 Economic commentary discussing the current issues that are affecting economies and financial markets around the globe.

 Appearances in the media

 A selection of recent appearances, in the print, television, radio and on-line media

 - 26.02.2017: Monocle: Paul Donovan - Inflation and inequality

 - 23.02.2017: CNBC US: Paul Donovan - How President Trump's proposed border tax will impact the US consumer

 - 07.02.2017: Bloomberg TV: Paul Donovan - Market concerns are about Le Pen's Position